Parenting through Pain: Navigating Motherhood with Chronic Illness and Love

 It's even harder for those with chronic pain.

-This was me.
 What I thought was a beautiful time was ending disastrously.
-We were having fun not too long ago, and now I am at my wit's end with two bickering children.
+Not too long ago we were having fun, and shortly after, I was at my wit's end with two bickering children.
 For the last two hours, all I could hear and feel outside of my beating heart was the throbbing and unbearable pain on the left side of my lower back.
 Instead of our usual celebratory talk and high-fives at the end of a three-hour day of fun, I had to be the referee between my two girls.
-When one of the girls opened the door to the back seat, the alarm went off for some reason, sending my other daughter into a high-pitched screaming frenzy.
-The mix of noise and pain sharply elevated my frustration with the whole situation and I yelled from the driver's side, "Please stop it."

-The ride back home was all of about seven minutes, but then another argument erupted.
-I can't remember for the life of me what sparked the argument...
-Oh, I do remember!
+The ride back home was all of about seven minutes, but another argument erupted.
+I can't remember for the life of me what sparked the argument.… Oh, I do remember!
 I was looking for my glasses, and suspected I may have forgotten it at the bowling alley—I did forget it there.
 My younger daughter pointed out that she thinks her sister is wearing it since our glasses are the same rose color.
 I knew it wasn't, because mine is a different shape.
 I said to her that those belonged to her sister and that it wasn't mine.

 “The funny thing about children is that they are the reason we lose it and the reason we hold it together!” — Author Unknown

 They remained silent for only a few seconds before my older daughter began to vent her frustrations about her sister.
 She talked about how she tries to be a great big sister, but her little sister keeps making her mad.
 I told her I was sorry that she felt that way.
-We approached the building parking lot and I backed into my spot.
+We approached the parking lot and I backed into my spot.
 She vented some more, because that is one of the ways she processes her emotions.
-She kept talking to our apartment and I felt every ounce of her frustration.
+She kept talking on our way to our apartment and I felt every ounce of her frustration.
 I sympathized with her and let her know that I heard her.
 I reminded her that she is an awesome big sister and I do see her kindness to her sister.

 As a parent with a chronic illness, I am more emotionally attuned